Water Dynamics within Water Fed Pole systems

 - Poor wiring or connections

-There are a number of pumps on the market Sureflo, Flowjet, Chen to name a few.
+There are a number of pumps on the market Sureflo, Flowjet, Aquatec to name a few.
 More and more pump manufacturers are recognising the size and scope of the pure water cleaning market and are producing better and more efficient pumps.
-Some pumps are more efficient than others in their use of current.
-Less current drawn the longer each battery charge will last.
+Some pumps are more efficient than others in their use of current to generate simply flow.

 One of the main contributors to system pressure is the pump.
 Simply put the faster the pump turns the higher the pressure.
 An older pump may be less efficient than a new one particularly if run with no controller.
-The faster the pump runs the higher the wear on the bearings and the hotter the pump becomes.
-This can mean the pump loses efficiency as it gets hotter, the current is used to generate heat as opposed to pushing water.
-As the pump tries to work harder to compensate it draws more current generating even more heat.
-This in turn effects the pressure in the system reducing it and in turn reducing the flow.
-As the pump gets older this cycle is magnified.
+The harder a pump runs the higher the wear on the bearings and the hotter the pump becomes.
+As the pump heats in order to maintain flow the oump draws higher current this is used to heat the motor rather than pushing water.
+As the pump gets older this cycle may be magnified.

 As a general rule, the newer the pump the more efficient.
 However, keeping the pump motor brushes clean and in good condition, plus ensuring the pre-filter is kept clear your pump life can be extended.

 Running the pump at maximum is likely to shorten its life as the motor is continually operating under very high inductive loads (stored energy).
 Ideally the system need to have sufficient capacity to cover a range of jobs.
-Simply running a pump flat out is just as likely to reduce the flow due to hose wall friction, plus create high pressure as described above.
-Using a smaller diameter hose may simply exasperate the issue.
+Simply running a pump flat out will actually reduce flow.
+Using a smaller diameter hose may make the issue worse and cause the pump pressure switch to cycle on/off and interupt flow.

-Restrictions in your system create pressure as they each in turn slow the water and interrupt the natural flow created by the pump.
-Manual taps angle adapters kinks and twists in the hose will all increase the pressure in your system.
-Strangely however, this increased pressure does not mean the water will flow faster as friction between the restriction and water slows the water.
+Restrictions impact on pressure as they each in turn slow the water and interrupt the natural flow created by the pump.
+Manual taps angle adapters kinks and twists in the hose effect the pressure in your system.
+Strangely however, high pressure does not mean water volume increases as friction between the restriction and water slows the water.

-The Length of hose will also have an effect EG 100M against 60M simply put the water has less distance to travel so less pressure is required.
-The more hose that is run out the more expansion in the hose wall so the higher the pressure required to pump the water at the same flow reducing the flow.
+The Length of hose will also have an effect EG 100M against 60M as the water has less distance to travel less pressure is required.
+The more hose that is run out the more expansion in the hose wall so the higher the pressure required to pump the water at the same flow.

-A larger bore hose EG 8mm may generate lower pressure yet give more velocity as there is more water in the hose.
-However Hose wall stiffness will again effect the amount of pressure the softer the hose wall the greater the expansion capacity the slower the system is to pressure and water may flow at a lower pressure when compared to a hose with a stiffer wall construction.
+A larger bore hose EG 8mm may generate lower pressure yet give more water volume as there is more water in the hose.
+However Hose wall stiffness will again effect the amount of pressure the softer the hose wall the greater the expansion capacity, the slower the system is to pressure and water may flow at a lower pressure when compared to a hose with a stiffer wall construction.

 Next we consider flow rates the user prefers.
 The lower the flow rate the lower the pressure.
 However even here any of the above factors will also impact on hydraulic pressure in a system.
 The ability to adjust the flow rate to suit the job at hand is key.
 A question to be asked may be Do I need maximum flow at all times?

-High flow in particular in UK and EU systems is likely to lead to very high pressure build up in the hose lines as the jets restrict the water.
-This in turn creates a fast powerful jet creating lots of splash back a cause of spotting.
-Looking to reduce the pressure or possibly use fan jets to give a higher water volume delivered to the glass will help you find a more efficient system
+High pressure build up in the hose lines as the jets restrict the water creates a fast powerful jet.
+This may cause lots of splash back pulling debris from th. surround a cause of spotting.
+Looking to reduce the pressure or possibly use fan jets to give a higher water volume delivered to the glass and give a curtain of water making rinsing easier.
+Rinse bars are becoming common and give the curtain effect.
+They also create slow moving hiher volumes of water.

 So Just how much pressure builds up in a system?